John Harrison Mills: Early life and education

 Abigail had died by late 1855.
 In 1857, at age 15, Mills moved to Buffalo to become an artist.
 Maryniak believed Mills's father endorsed this as a step towards developing business sense.
 Mills became an apprentice bank-note engraver to Jack Jamison, but suffered eye strain.
-He then took up marble work with sculptor William Lautz and painting with Lars Gustav Sellstedt and, with encouragement from William H. Beard, began doing portraits.
+He then took up marble work with sculptor William Lautz and painting with Lars Gustaf Sellstedt and, with encouragement from William H. Beard, began doing portraits.
 At age 17, Mills painted a portrait of his father.
 He camped along the Niagara River 1859–1860 and sold paintings.
 That year in the fall he was noted as a member of the Nameless Club and had given a talk.

 By December 1860, Mills had rented rooms for a studio in Buffalo, in the Weed Block building.

 War experience

 After the April 1861 Battle of Fort Sumter, Mills enlisted for the Union in the Civil War, aged 19.
 On May 8, he mustered out with the 21st New York Volunteer Infantry, which joined the Army of the Potomac for the duration of the war.
 By May 21, they had established "Camp Buffalo" and then "Fort Buffalo" at Washington, DC.
 Mills carried out the record keeping of the regiment in the early days of their deployment.
 He also painted some portraits of soldiers and camps.
 They took part in the First Battle of Bull Run on July 21, 1861, during which Mills was a private of Company D.

 He next fought on August 30, 1862, in the Second Battle of Bull Run.
 He later recorded personal details of the battle in his Chronicles.

 Mills's company began to engage in hand-to-hand combat at the front line when he was struck down, and evacuated by ambulance as a retreat was called.
 One report stated that his leg had been shattered, and Mills later called it a knee injury, but it was a bullet lodged through the front of his pelvis which was removed from the back side.
 "They cut where I told them and when they pulled it out the suction made a noise... a sort of whistle that I will never forget."
 Some reports were that he nearly died and Mills gained the title "the name who would not die".
 He was registered as totally disabled.

 Mills spent four months recovering and made some drawings which he sold on return to Buffalo.
 While convalescing, he began the work that led to the Chronicles of the 21st Regiment.
 He also visited the old Smithsonian Institution during this time and saw George Catlin's Indian and war paintings.
 Mills was discharged December 22, 1862, and filed paperwork for his military pension, marked as an invalid.